compjolab/cjlab-homepage/_posts/2015-09-30-lab-launch-and-data-sets.md

 Despite these inherent problems of the dataset, enterprising news organizations can find interesting bits when they know how to focus their search, such as [Politico's report on secret visits by _The Daily Show's_ Jon Stewart](http://www.politico.com/agenda/story/2015/07/jon-stewarts-secret-white-house-visits-000178?hp=t3_r).

-As we said during the presentation, computational journalism requires not just technical skill, but the ability to conduct in-depth research and investigation of the institutions and the processes that produce these datasets.
-This domain knowledge will be necessary for [effective data-wrangling](http://www.nytimes.com/2014/08/18/technology/for-big-data-scientists-hurdle-to-insights-is-janitor-work.html), which will probably take more time than everything else combined.
+As we mentioned in our presentation, computational journalism requires not just technical skill, but the ability to conduct in-depth research and investigation of the institutions and the processes that produce these datasets.
+This domain knowledge is needed for [effective and sane data-wrangling](http://www.nytimes.com/2014/08/18/technology/for-big-data-scientists-hurdle-to-insights-is-janitor-work.html).
 However, don't let that intimidate you -- even just knowing the existence of these datasets should be enough to inspire fun explorations and project ideas.

 If you find something interesting, [we'd love to hear from you](/contact).
 And if studying and practicing computational journalism at Stanford interests you, take a look at the [courses we offer in the winter and spring](/initiatives/#courses-section).